unifiedstreaming/fmp4-ingest/README.md

 - Retransmission of init fragment in case of failures
 - posting with timestamp offset (to be improved to time accurate, currently fragment accurate)
 - HTTPS, HTTP, AUTH, Client TLS certificates
-- sample cmaf and sparse track files added in test_files
+- sample CMAF and sparse track files added in test_files
 - ingest of timed text, audio and video

 ## Usage